GuruMulinge/Week-1-Code-Challenge/README.md

 ````
 xdg-open will use your default set browser to launch index.html

 For Windows and Mac, navigate  to the directory where you cloned the project.

-Open the challenge you want to run.
+Open the Student Grade Generator challenge directory.
 Double click index.html to run the program in the browser.

 Enter the students marks in the prompt that appears.